-As mentioned above, Celiac Disease and gluten intolerance is underdiagnosed in many difficult to treat joint pain patients.
+As mentioned above, celiac disease and gluten intolerance are underdiagnosed in many difficult to treat joint pain patients.
 However, just as it is under-diagnosed, self-diagnosis and starting a gluten-free diet may not be the answer to all joint pain.

 - Many people follow a self-prescribed gluten-free diet, despite the fact that the majority have not first been previously excluded, or confirmed, as having gluten disorders.

 - They rely on claims that a gluten-free diet improves general health.